aolmez/QuickActionsPicker/README.md

 * Open `QuickActionsPicker.xcworkspace`
 * No signing or team necessary to run on the simulator

+### Source code guidance
+* `QuickActionsPicker.swift` – source for the control.
+* `ActionSheetPickerExtension.swift` – extension to attach the panel to
+    `ActionSheetPicker-3.0` instance.
+* `ViewController.swift` – sample of how to use the control.

 ### Features
 * Supports, but does not require `ActionSheetPicker-3.0`, via extension.
+Note that it only works on iPhone.
 * Displays up to 4 items horizontally.
 * Provides an auto-sizing panel which you can put anywhere with left, right and bottom Auto Layout anchors.